eneko/git-extensions/README.md

 Custom commands for `git` that I use.

 ## Installation
+Git commands are scripts run by `git`.
+They must reside in a folder in your path and must be executable by your user.
+Instead of placing them in `/usr/local/bin` or similar, I recomend placing them inside a `bin` folder in your home directory.

-On your home directory, create a `bin` folder:
+On your home directory, create a `bin` folder (if you don't have one already):

 `$ mkdir -p ~/bin`

-Add that project to your PATH for the scripts to be executable:
+Add that folder to your PATH for the scripts to be accessible by `git`:

 `$ vim ~/.bash_profile`

-Add the line:
+Append the line:

 `export PATH="$HOME/bin:$PATH"`

-Save these scripts to your `~/bin` folder and update permissions to `755`:
+Save the scripts from this repository to `~/bin` and make them executable with `chmod`:

 `$ chmod 755 <filename>`